fsd-niraj/fsd-niraj/README.md

 I'm an impact driven software developer experienced in building and shipping production ready applications.

-Currently focusing on mastering Web and Mobile Application journey starting with designing system ➡ building ➡ securing ➡ testing ➡ deploying incuding both frontend and backend.
+Currently mastering Web and Mobile Application journey starting with designing system ➡ building ➡ securing ➡ testing ➡ deploying incuding both frontend and backend.

 Also amazed with Visual Studio Code and Chrome particularly in it's extensibility ecosystem helping me build some great dev tools.